 Secondary Sources When Writing a Dissertation Methodology

 When a student opts to use secondary data, it often means they prefer already published data.
-With this method, you are basically collecting data from other sources like an academic book, scholarly journals, and newspapers.
+With this method, you are basically collecting data from other sources like an academic book, scholarly journals, and newspapers and ask about orderessay.
 What attracts researchers to secondary data is mainly because it allows them to ask broad questions and work with a large population sample.
 Since the data has already been gathered, the method is less time consuming and takes minimum effort to summarize the information.

 Methods of Secondary Data Collection

 Secondary data has already undergone statistical analysis since it is from other authors whose information has already been published.
 Secondary data can be obtained from either internal or external sources.
 Some examples of internal sources include:

 - Customer personal details which have been given willingly.

 - Sales report.